In this all-new guide you’ll learn about:

 Welcome to the world of photography.
 In this business, people use a variety of products to perform their job or hobby.

-Some use their phones, some use standard cameras, and some go to the lengths of buying the Phase One XF IQ4 which is around $50,000.
+Some use their phones, some use standard cameras, and some go to the lengths of buying the Phase One XF IQ4.

-The similarities in their price point has created confusion among beginner photographers, this article aims to redress that confusion.
+The similarities in their investment cost has created confusion among beginner photographers, this article aims to redress that confusion.

 In this article we will compare both the t6 and t7, explain the benefits and disadvantages that they have, and the difference between the canon rebel t6 & t7 range, and the canon camera t6 & t7.